-Insurers will need to decide if their accounting policy allows for the recognition or amortisation of a profit or a loss "on buying" reinsurance.
-Records for each affected ceded reinsurance contract will need to be maintained in order to comply with these disclosures.
+Insurers will need to decide if their accounting policy allows for the recentition or amortisation of a profit or a loss "on buying" reinsurance.
+Records for each affect of cedeo reinsurance contract will need to be maintained in order to comply with these disclosures.